Technician Economy

 Parminder has helped build the Technician Economy™ framework from the ground up through work with employers, community and technical colleges, workforce systems, regional partners, and public-benefit initiatives connected to technician roles and Skills-to-Jobs® pathways.

-Her role is to steward the Institute's public-good work, expand the national framework, support research and convenings, and help regions understand and act on technician capacity as economic infrastructure.
+Her role is to steward the Foundry's public-good work, expand the national framework, support research and convenings, and help regions understand and act on technician capacity as economic infrastructure.

 get involved